Timberlake looks to extend winning streak at Ringwood

-No. 1-ranked and defending Class C state champion Timberlake will be going for its 23rd straight regular season victory and its 16th straight overall when the Tigers visit defending District B-2 champion Ringwood at 7 p.m.
+HELENA, Okla. — No. 1-ranked and defending Class C state champion Timberlake will be going for its 23rd straight, regular season victory and its 16th straight overall when the Tigers visit defending District B-2 champion Ringwood at 7 p.m.
 Thursday.

 Merric Judd rushed for 87 yards, had 51 yards receiving and had a 44-yard halfback pass.
 Carter Sands scored twice — once on a three-yard run and the other a 32-yard pass from Wallace.